Dartmoor Forest Plan

 The Dartmoor Forest Plan area is made up of four separate forest blocks totalling 1388 hectares in Devon.
 The forests lie within the Dartmoor National Park.
 As distinct individual forest blocks set within the distinctive moorland they have very high natural and landscape diversity and value.

-The forests managed as part of the public forest estate stretch from Fernworthy in the north, 3 miles west of Chagford, through Soussons and Bellever, close to the village of Bellever, to Brimpts in the south.
+The forests managed as part of the nation's forests stretch from Fernworthy in the north, 3 miles west of Chagford, through Soussons and Bellever, close to the village of Bellever, to Brimpts in the south.

 The public forest here is predominantly conifer having been planted after the First World War to address the national timber shortage by the Duchy of Cornwall.
 The area is known to produce exceptionally large and high quality Sitka spruce which makes up the vast majority of the trees here.
 Most of the areas are actively managed to provide timber for local and national businesses and to improve the quality of the remaining tree crop.